-This course purposes to prepare students for understanding and communicating the message of the Isaiah effectively.
-It studies the Isaiah on the basis of appropriate understanding the Prophets.
+This course aims to prepare students for understanding and communicating the message of Isaiah effectively.
+It studies Isaiah on the basis of appropriate understanding of the Prophets.
 It covers the revelation, judgment and restoration given to Judah through prophets.
 Attention will be given to understanding our callings as the prophets.